pabennett/chiptools/docs/examples.rst

 These attributes provide the basic information required by ChipTools to execute the testbench.

-Tests are executed in the following way when using the ChipToolsTest class:
+Tests are executed in the following sequence when using the ChipToolsTest class:

-    * Execute simulationSetup function if defined.
+    #.
+Execute the unit test class **simulationSetup** function if defined.
-    * Invoke and run simulator in console mode.
+    #.
+Invoke and run simulator in console mode using the simulator attributes.
-    * Execute test case (functions with a 'test' prefix).
+    #.
+Execute the test case (a test case is any class method with a 'test prefix').
-    * Execute simulatorTearDown function if defined.
+    #.
+Execute the unit test class **simulatorTearDown** function if defined.

+If the unit test class provides multiple testcases they can be executed individually or as a batch in ChipTools.
+The sequence above is executed for each individual test case.

 The **simulationSetup** function should be overloaded to run any **preparation** code your testbench may require before it is executed.
-For testing the Max Hold component we can use this function to write the input file for the testbench using different stimulus waveforms that we have created in Python.
+For testing the Max Hold component we can use this function to write the input file for the testbench using different stimulus waveforms that we have created in Python:

 .. code-block:: python

     def simulationSetUp(self):
         """The ChipTools test framework will call the simulationSetup method